LichtargeLab/EAML/README.md

 ### Hardware Requirements

-EA-ML is runnable on a standard desktop computer with 16GB+ of RAM, however certain model training operations can be prohibitively slow without the use of multiple CPU cores, especially when operating on large datasets.
+EAML is runnable on a standard desktop computer with 16GB+ of RAM, however certain model training operations can be prohibitively slow without the use of multiple CPU cores, especially when operating on large datasets.
 Thus, it's highly recommended to use a computing cluster with many CPU cores (10+ cores recommended).